DW01/traktor-docs/engine/physics.md

 **Use compound shapes** instead of multiple separate bodies when building complex objects.
 A single compound shape performs better than several individual rigid bodies.

 **The broad phase** spatial partitioning system handles large numbers of objects efficiently by quickly eliminating pairs that couldn't possibly collide.
-You don't need to do anything special—it just works—but it's good to know it's there.
+You don't need to do anything special.
+It just works.
+But it's good to know it's there.

 ### Profiling